wesleybleu/DH150-WESLEYC/README.md

 Oprah's website is based off of her Network OWN also known as Oprah Winfrey Network.
 Originally she was a famous talk show host in the 1980s- 2000s and in the last decade, in 2011 she started her own TV Network.
 Oprah Winfrey is a long standing icon in the Black/African American community, journalism, talk shows, television, movies, plays, and in women's circles. the OWN website is a space for African American lifestyle and community with a primary focus on her network.

 ## 1: Visibilty of system status

+- This was not a unit of anaylsis for this site.

 ## 2: Match between system and the real world

+- This was not a unit of anaylsis for this site.

 ## 3: User Control and Freedom
 ![Oprah User control and freedom 1](https://github.com/wesleybleu/DH150-WESLEYC/blob/main/Oprah_usercontrol1.png)
 ![Oprah User control and freedom 2](https://github.com/wesleybleu/DH150-WESLEYC/blob/main/Oprah_usercontrol2.png)